Rakesh-konduru/Weather-data-ETL-pipeline/README.md

-Weather Data Pipeline using Databricks
+Weather Data ETL Pipeline using Databricks
 Overview

 This project demonstrates the development of a data pipeline using Databricks to process and transform weather data into structured tables for analysis.
 The pipeline handles data ingestion, cleaning, transformation, and storage in an optimized format.